 |Details||Data delayed 20 min|

-(NEW - May 2012) Important Notice to All Non-Canadian Resident Shareholders
+May 2012 - Notice to All Non-Canadian Resident Shareholders

 The Canada Revenue Agency (CRA) has recently changed how the tax withholding rate applied to dividend payments made to non-residents is determined.